-In 2019, World Mental Health Day provided a stark reminder that modern society dependence on social media and reality shows are harming people’s mental health.
-Reality shows have graced our television screen since the early 1990s; however, it was until not the 2010s, when they began to dominate households with their dramatised real-life situations.
-Although they are unscripted, much of the drama is exaggerated, and actors have to re-act scene several times to ensure they are filmed in good quality, creating an unrealistic portrayal of life.
+In 2019, World Mental Health Day provided a stark reminder that modern society depends on social media, and reality shows harm people’s mental health.
+Reality shows have graced our television screen since the early 1990s; however, it was not until the 2010s that they began to dominate households with their dramatised real-life situations.
+Although they are unscripted, much of the drama is exaggerated, and actors have to re-act scenes several times to ensure they are filmed in good quality, creating an unrealistic portrayal of life.
 It is, therefore, distorting the viewer’s understanding of what is real.

 Every day the media transmit messages of what society’s body expectations are, which could impact on the minds of young people, who may then struggle with not meeting these standards.
 Reality programmes focused on dating and relationships such as Married at First Sight, Love Island, and Take Me Out all fixate on the appearance of the participants, usually using their bodies to find love.
 Reality shows are fast becoming the most-watched programmes, and participants are regularly used as promotion tools for clothing, diets, and exercise videos, following departure from their subsequent shows.
 Reality stars promoting ‘fad diets’ or ‘media diets’ have had a massive impact on people’s buying habits.